North Wales Clinical Psychology Programme (NWCPP) / Rhaglen Seicoleg Glinigol Gogledd Cymru (RSGGC)

 During the selection process, issues that could significantly impair a candidate's capacity to practise in an open and reflective manner will be noted.
 These could be for example, whether an individual is open to feedback about any relevant concerns, shows appropriate self-awareness in relation to difficulties that impact on their capacity to work, and is willing to work collaboratively with relevant staff to address (and hopefully to overcome) these.

 Once you have been offered a place, the programme will assess Fitness to Practise through screening procedures.
 The offer of a training place is subject to satisfactory checks with local Occupational Health services and with the Disclosure and Barring Service (DBS).
 If the DBS check confirms the presence of convictions, the Programme Director, in consultation with the Senior Psychology Management Group within BCUHB, will assess if the candidate can be accepted onto the programme.
 In the case of an unsatisfactory Occupational Health Check, the offer might be withdrawn if no reasonable adjustments can be made to enable the candidate to undertake the training.

 Currently trainees are full-time employees of Betsi Cadwaladr University Health Board and have annual leave and other benefits in line with usual NHS entitlements.
 On entry to the programme, all trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales.
 Please see our website for the job description and person specification for a trainee clinical psychology post at the North Wales Clinical Psychology Programme.
-Travel costs will be paid from a clinical base, that is agreed for the duration of the training.
+Travel costs will be paid from a clinical base, which is agreed for the duration of the training.
 Subsistence may also be available for overnight accommodation, either during placement or academic teaching blocks, where this would be more cost-effective than daily travel.

 The programme is full-time and the length of the programme cannot be reduced through the accreditation of prior learning or experience: you are required to complete the full programme of training in order to qualify.